dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **RequireSignature**: We won't be dealing vault.plist so we can ignore
 * **RequireVault**: We won't be dealing vault.plist so we can ignore as well
-* **ScanPolicy**: This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy
+* **ScanPolicy**: `0` allows you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy(dedicated chapter to come)

 **Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this